kungfuflex/bitcoin/README.md

 This effectively removes the WITNESS_SCALE_FACTOR division (which is 4), allowing for much larger OP_RETURN data to be included in transactions.
 The modification is applied during the Docker build process using a sed command in the Dockerfile.

+## Build Process

+The Dockerfile builds Bitcoin Core from source using CMake:

+1. Clone the Bitcoin Core repository
+2. Apply the modification to remove the OP_RETURN size limit
+3. Create a build directory and use CMake to build Bitcoin Core
+4. Install the built binaries
+5. Set up the container to run bitcoind as the bitcoin user

 ## Building the Docker Image

 To build the Docker image: